wsadza/kubeforge/README.md

 The Kubeforge is a Kubernetes-native solution that addresses the limitations of dynamic resource provisioning.
 It uses the Kubernetes controller pattern to merge user-defined Custom Resource Definitions (CRDs) with source pre-definied configuration, enabling consistent and automated resource provisioning.

 > [!NOTE]
-> Imagine a scenario where each pod within your scope needs to be slightly different, you have the option to install them separately or use Kubeforge.
+> Imagine a scenario where each pod within your scope needs to be slightly different (e.g. difrent amount of resource; difrent runtime-class; difrent variables), you have the option to install them separately or use Kubeforge.
 With Kubeforge, you can define the [source configuration](charts/kubeforge/values.yaml#L107-L126) and only operates with [overlays](charts/kubeforge/templates/tests/bannana.yml#L14-L62) resources.

 ##
 <!---